cerico/brockholes/_posts/2015-05-06-promises---a-day-out-in-the-calder-valley.md

 ---
 layout: post
-title: "promises   a day out in the calder valley"
+title: "Promises - A day out in the calder valley"
 description: ""
 category:
+summary: The premise of this little app, is we want to go on a day out visiting some towns that serve Little Valley Ale.
+Ideally we'd like to stay in yorkshire, so we'll check there, and if we don't have enough towns, only then will we look further afield, in Lancashire
-tags: []
+tags: [$q, promises]
 ---

 Lets have another look at promises, and we can see a real example here, at [http:/calder.io/promises](http://calder.io/promises)